Glendale (NSW)

 Table Chart PROFILE FAQ

-The area functions as an employment hub with 1.1 workers for every resident, hosting more jobs than residents and attracting workers from surrounding areas.
-Over the 12 months to September 2025, employment increased by 2.8% while labour force increased by 3.5%, causing the unemployment rate to rise by 0.7 percentage points.
-This contrasts with Rest of NSW where employment contracted by 0.5%, the labour force fell by 0.1%, and unemployment rose by 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that while national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, growth rates differ significantly between industry sectors.
-Applying these industry-specific projections to Glendale's employment mix suggests local employment should increase by 6.7% over five years and 14.0% over ten years.
+Glendale had a notable concentration in health care & social assistance, with employment levels at 1.2 times the regional average.
+Agriculture, forestry & fishing was under-represented, with only 0.3% of Glendale's workforce compared to 5.3% in Regional NSW.
+The area functioned as an employment hub with 1.1 workers for every resident, hosting more jobs than residents and attracting workers from surrounding areas.
+Over the 12 months to December 2025, labour force levels increased by 1.5% while employment declined by 0.2%, causing the unemployment rate to rise by 1.6 percentage points.
+In comparison, Regional NSW recorded an employment decline of 1.2%, a labour force decline of 0.8%, and an unemployment increase of 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Glendale.
+These projections estimate national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates between industry sectors.
+Applying these projections to Glendale's employment mix suggests local employment should increase by 6.7% over five years and 14.0% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment